What to do in Sarajevo?

 Take in the views

 Sarajevo is surrounded by hills and mountains, and there are many places where you can enjoy panoramic views of the city.
-Some popular viewpoints include the Yellow Fortress, Trebević Mountain which can be reached by scenic cable car ride,
+Some popular viewpoints include the Yellow Fortress as well as Trebević Mountain which can be reached by scenic cable car ride.

 Or stay at the place with the view